John Fortescue (historian): Early life

 Fortescue was born on 28 December 1859 in Madeira, the 5th son of Hugh, 3rd Earl Fortescue, by his wife Georgina, Countess Fortescue (née Dawson-Damer).
 His family owned much of the area around Simonsbath on Exmoor since the twelfth century.
 Fortescue was educated at Harrow School and Trinity College, Cambridge, later lecturing at Oxford (DLitt (Oxon)).

 Career

 Fortescue is best known for his major work on the history of the British Army, which he wrote between 1899 and 1930.
 Between 1905 and 1926, he worked as the Royal Librarian at Windsor Castle.

 In 1911, Fortescue delivered the Ford Lectures at Oxford University.
 In 1920, he delivered the British Academy's Raleigh Lecture on History.
 He served as president of the Royal Historical Society from 1921 to 1925 and was elected an honorary fellow of Trinity College, Cambridge.
+From 1926 to 1930 he edited the Soldiers' Tales book series (Peter Davies Limited).

-Fortescue was appointed KCVO on the 1926 King's Birthday Honours List.
+Fortescue was appointed Knight Commander of the Royal Victorian Order on the 1926 King's Birthday Honours List.